Connect with others who understand.

 Hypertrophic Cardiomyopathy Misdiagnosis

 HCM is easily misdiagnosed because it shares so many features with other diseases that affect the heart or breathing.
-In its early stages, changes in the heart due to HCM may not be obvious with imaging, but they can still cause symptoms.
+In its early stages, HCM may not be obvious with imaging, but changes in the heart can still cause symptoms.
 Some common misdiagnoses include exercise-induced asthma, panic attacks, heart murmurs, and depression.

-Many heart conditions can cause arrhythmias, such as atrial fibrillation, or other signs and symptoms that are seen in HCM.
-Other conditions can cause left ventricular hypertrophy that may be indistinguishable from HCM on imaging scans.
+Many heart conditions can cause arrhythmias, such as atrial fibrillation (AFib).
+In addition, other conditions that can cause left ventricular hypertrophy may be difficult to tell apart from HCM on imaging scans.
 These include:

-• Genetic disorders, such as Fabry disease, Danon disease, Pompe disease, and others
+• Genetic disorders, such as Fabry disease, Danon disease, and Pompe disease

 • Physiologic hypertrophy, also called athletic hypertrophy or athlete’s heart, a type of left ventricular hypertrophy that occurs as a healthy response to exercise in well-trained athletes